QuestCraftPlusPlus/QuestCraft/README.md

 **Light Thin Wrapper**

-We use a renderer made with joint collaboration with [PojavLauncherTeam](https://github.com/PojavLauncherTeam), which allows for fast, and compatible way to play Java Edition on Mobile Devices.
-Light Thin Wrapper (LTW) also known as (Big Tiny Wrapper BTW) is proprietary software and may not be copied.
+We use a renderer made with joint collaboration with [PojavLauncherTeam](https://github.com/PojavLauncherTeam), which allows for fast, compatible, and best way to play Java Edition on Mobile Devices.

 ## Included Mods